vegardwaka/g4informant/g4-informant/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-You wil also need a postgresSQL database where you need to run this script
+## Database

+The database script is built in a PostgreSQL environment, so you'd need to use one yourself or manually change the script to work with whichever database you wanna use.

 database.sql